 Berstler's cell phone, Salisbury University student identification card and car keys were found by a cyclist early Friday morning on the George Washington Bridge, according to his mother, Sandi Basenese.

 The following day the Port Authority Police found his vehicle at the New York City Armory near the bridge.
-Berstler competed for track meets at the Armory many times, Basenese said, and believes he ran this route for pleasure the day he went missing.
+Berstler competed for track meets at the Armory many times, Basenese said, a.

 No official word has come, and Port Authority Police are handling the case as a missing person.
 Basenese said she believes her son tested his athletic endurance the day he went missing, and attempted to achieve athletic greatness.